YTread Logo

 food

-y cookies were presented as a way to deal with hunger and hunger pangs, and also a way to make a small amount of money.
+costs, many people cannot afford or buy food, so these earth cookies were presented as a way to deal with hunger and hunger pangs, and also a way to earn a small amount of money.

 haitian dirt cookies galette hard times recipes food from times of scarcity